spacetelescope/jwst/docs/jwst/mrs_imatch/description.rst

 Overview
 --------

-This step has been deprecated in JWST calibration pipeline version 11.1.
-The ``mrs_imatch`` step is skipped by default in the calwebb_spec3 pipeline.
+This step has been deprecated  and will be skipped by default in the calwebb_spec3 pipeline.

 The ``mrs_imatch`` step "matches" image intensities of several input 2D MIRI MRS images by fitting polynomials to cube intensities (cubes built